Written By Jayne

-When you drive along this section of Highway 101, you will come across one turn off after another, each leading to their own one-of-a-kind views of the ocean.
+Why is Samuel H. Boardman State Park so magical?
+When you drive along this section of Highway 101, you come across one turn off after another, each leading to their own one-of-a-kind views of the ocean.
 The park features isolated beaches, huge offshore rock formations, meadows overlooking the ocean and panoramic views of the water.

 Whether you’re in the market for a longer hike, a short hike or no hike at all, Samuel H. Boardman State Park has a breathtaking viewpoint for every couple.
 You WILL find the perfect, isolated spot to say your vows at this Oregon treasure.
-Before you say “I Do” to your wedding spot, though, take a deep dive into my complete guide to this state park.
+Before you say “I Do” to your wedding spot, though, take a deep dive into my ultimate guide to planning a Samuel H Boardman State Park elopement.

 Samuel H. Boardman State Park is one of Oregon’s best kept secrets.
-The rugged coastline, secret sandy beaches and towering trees make this one of my favorite spots in the state.
-Here are some of my favorite spots that you just can’t miss.
+The jagged, dramatic coastline, secret sandy beaches and towering trees make this one of my favorite spots in the state.
+Here are some of my favorite spots that you just can’t miss to get the adventure elopement ideas flowing.

 To get to the Cape Ferrelo viewpoint, expect a short, mile-long hike with sweet views from start to finish.
 This short hike is part of the Oregon Coast Trail.
 At the start of the hike, you’ll walk through deep forest before heading through grassy fields all the way to the cape.
 At Cape Ferrelo, you’ll find yourself overlooking rugged coastline in a truly picture-perfect spot (especially during sunset!).
 In the fall and the spring, you may also spot whales as they migrate.

-This seaside gem may be one of Oregon’s most heavenly spots.
-Secret Beach isn’t listed on any map, making it the sweetest spot for your elopement.
+This seaside gem may be one of Oregon’s most heavenly spots — and there are few spots as romantic for your Oregon Coast elopement.
+Secret Beach isn’t listed on any map, making it the sweetest spot for your private adventure wedding.
 Secret Beach is tucked into the northern section of the State Park, right between the road and the vista at Thunder Rock Cove.
 It’s a short but steep hike down to the beach, where you’ll find pristine sand and rocky cliffs overlooking the ocean.
-It’s serene and stunning, the perfect little spot for your secluded elopement.
+It’s serene and stunning, the perfect little spot to say your vows or have your first dance.

 This popular, easily accessible beach has something for everyone.
 Picnic tables overlooking the long stretch of coastline work best for small gatherings; beach lovers will find plenty of space to swim and explore on the sand below.
 Whaleshead Beach gets its name from the big rock formation right off the shore that looks a lot like a whale’s spout sticking out of the water.
 The beach offers more than a mile of beautiful coastline with plenty of room to spread out.
 A big perk?
 The beach has toilets!